discreetlogcontracts/dlcspecs/Protocol.md

 ### The `sign_dlc` Message

-This message gives all of the initiator's the signatures, which allows the receiver to broadcast the funding transaction with both parties being fully committed to all closing transactions.
+This message gives all of the initiator's signatures, which allows the receiver to broadcast the funding transaction with both parties being fully committed to all closing transactions.

-This message introduces the `contract_id` to identify the contract.
-It's derived from the funding transaction by combining the `funding_txid` and the `funding_output_index`, using big-endian exclusive-OR (i.e. `funding_output_index` alters the last 2 bytes).
+This message introduces the [`contract_id`](#definition-of-contract_id) to identify the contract.

 1. type: ??? (`sign_dlc`)
 2. data: